 Brit has continued to work to minimise the impact of Brexit on the Syndicate and Brit's clients.
-While direct European business is not material for the Syndicate, Brit's multi-disciplinary working group has continued to evaluate the associated risks and implement the processes and business changes required to write business onto Lloyd's new Brussels-based European insurance company (LBS).
+While direct European business is not material for the Syndicate, Brit has continued to monitor and evaluate the associated risks and has implemented the processes and business changes required to write business onto Lloyd's new Brussels-based European insurance company (LBS), of which Brit is fully supportive.

-The majority of the known work required is complete and Brit's new processes are now operational.
+The known work required is complete and new processes are operational.
 The Syndicate commenced writing business via LBS in the fourth quarter of 2018, for risks incepting on or after 1 January 2019.
 The placement process is more onerous than for non-European business, however, the solution in place is the most effective approach given that the UK will potentially lose its passporting rights.

-With significant uncertainties still surrounding Brexit and with potentially unknown economic and political implications for the UK, Brit continues to monitor developments closely.
+Following the UK's exit from the EU on 31 January 2020, significant uncertainties remain surrounding the UK's future relationship with the EU, with potentially unknown economic and political implications for the UK.
+Brit continues to monitor developments closely.